Postural yoga in India: Indian practices for independence

 By the end of the 19th century, Hatha yoga was almost extinct in India, practised by people on the edge of society, despised by Hindus and the British Raj alike.
-That changed when Yogendra (starting in 1918) and Kuvalayananda (starting in 1924) taught yoga ostensibly as a means of attaining physical wellbeing, and to study its medical effects, though motivated by a nationalistic desire to show the greatness of Indian culture.
+That changed when Yogendra (starting in 1918) and Kuvalayananda (starting in 1924) along with the establishment of Kaivalyadhama Yoga Institute, taught yoga ostensibly as a means of attaining physical wellbeing, and to study its medical effects, though motivated by a nationalistic desire to show the greatness of Indian culture.
 They accordingly emphasised the physical practices of Haṭha yoga, the asanas and yoga breathing (pranayama), at the expense of its more esoteric practices such as purifications (shatkarmas), the mudras intended to manipulate the vital forces, and indeed any mention of the subtle body or liberation.
 They were soon followed by the "father of modern yoga" Krishnamacharya at the Mysore Palace.
 He experimented with many new yoga asanas and transitions between them (vinyasas), creating a dynamic style of postural yoga.
 Krishnamacharya observed and adjusted each pupil in an individualised approach to teaching, which later became known as viniyoga.
 One factor influencing the popularity of yoga as exercise was Indian nationalism; having strong bodies meant being a strong country which could shake off colonial rule.
 Another was photography: complex body positions could for the first time be captured in a photograph rather than hard-to-follow words.